 She has a research interest in mood disorders, with expertise in clinical trials and evidence based practice.
 Most recently she has been an investigator on one of the largest international psychological treatment trials in adolescent depression (IMPACT).
-Dr Dubicka is a member of the National Institute of Health Research, and a clinical advisor for the North West Strategic Clinical Network, where she has led on a project examining self-harm in young people.
+Prof. Dubicka is a member of the National Institute of Health Research, and a clinical advisor for the North West Strategic Clinical Network, where she has led on a project examining self-harm in young people.
 She is an editor of the Child and Adolescent Mental Health Journal, has published regularly, contributed to NICE guidance, and speaks regularly at national and international meetings, as well as in the media.

 Links on ACAMH Website

 The demand for CYP mental health during Covid “a crisis on a pre-existing crisis” – Honorary Professor Dr. Bernadka Dubicka